-Mhen using a wall terminal, place the terminal with a downward slope of 1 cm / metre towards the outside, in order to prevent rain water from raining in.
+▲ When using a wall terminal, place the terminal with a downward slope of 1 cm / metre towards the outside, in order to prevent rain water from raining in.

-Setting G20/G25/G25.3 Apply
+Setting G20/G25.3/G31/G30 Apply

-Air inlet guide V
+Air inlet guide x

-Restrictor slide Х
+Restrictor slide X

-- Only use 200/130 mm concentric system, including the 200/130 mm wall terminal. - Factory settings: Air inlet guide mounted and installed.
-Restrictor slide is supplied with the appliance.
+- Only use a 200/130 mm concentric system, including wall terminal.

+- Factory setting: Air inlet guide and restrictor slide are supplied separately.